utshomax/postman-docs/src/pages/docs/postman-flows/gs/the-flows-interface.md

 The following blocks can be used to construct your application:

-* **(1) The Start block:** The first block found in every flow and the only one that can't be deleted.
+* **(1) The Start block:** The first block found in every Flow and the only one that can't be deleted.
 Application forms and webhooks send their information through this block.
-* **(2) Other blocks:** One of the many types of other blocks that can be used in a flow.
+* **(2) Other blocks:** One of the many types of other blocks that can be used in a Flow.
 The list of blocks is [here](/docs/postman-flows/reference/blocks-list/).
 * **(3) Groups:** Enables organization, documentation, and building of flows since groups can be duplicated.
-More information on organizing a flow can be found [here](/docs/postman-flows/concepts/organizing-a-flow/).
+More information on organizing a Flow can be found [here](/docs/postman-flows/concepts/organizing-a-flow/).
-* **(4) Text annotations:** One of the ways to document a flow for other users or explain complex tasks being performed.
+* **(4) Text annotations:** One of the ways to document a Flow for other users or explain complex tasks being performed.

 ### Building applications

 The following controls are used to build your application:

-* **(5) Webhook:** Create a flow that either runs automatically on a schedule, or whenever a specified event happens.
+* **(5) Webhook:** Create a Flow that either runs automatically on a schedule, or whenever a specified event happens.
 More information on webhooks and automatic runs can be found [here](/docs/postman-flows/concepts/automatic-runs/).
 * **(7) Console:** This is where you can find all API activity.
-This is useful for debugging flows and ensuring your flow is running with the expected information.
+This is useful for debugging flows and ensuring your Flow is running with the expected information.
 A guide on debugging flows can be found [here](/docs/postman-flows/reference/debugging/).

 ### Navigation

 Navigate the canvas with the following controls:

 * **(8) Toolbar**: Contains the Redo/Undo, Zoom, and Fit view buttons.
-* **(9) Run:** Runs the flow.
+* **(9) Run:** Runs the Flow.
 * **(10) Add annotation:** Adds a text annotation.
 * **(11) Minimap:** Enables easier navigation of larger flows.